raml-org/raml-spec/versions/raml-10/raml-10.md

 |:---------|:-----------|
 | usage? | Instructions on how and when to use this resource type in a RAML spec
 | uses? | You may import library locally here it contents is accessible only inside of this trait
-| parameters? | Optional declaration of the parameters that the resource type employs.

 The following example illustrates the declaration of several resource types and traits.